marvtchan/BudgetingProject/README.md

 Within the depository there is a Plaid API that pulls transactions from the prior month and adds to a SQLite database.

-With that data, pandas is used to clean, categorize, and prepare for analysis.
+With that data, Pandas is used to clean, categorize, and prepare for analysis.
 Categorization is used with an SVM model from previous data.
 This model is catered specifically to my own past transactions showing a 93% accuracy rate.

 ![image](https://user-images.githubusercontent.com/49408616/81507686-e068fe80-92b3-11ea-8684-7f653c2cd8f2.png)